- Understand that LOTRONEX has serious risks for some people.

 Do not take LOTRONEX if any of these apply to you:

-You do not understand the Medication Guide or the Patient Acknowledgement Form, or you are not willing to follow them.
+- You do not understand the Medication Guide or are not willing to follow it.

 The most common side effects of LOTRONEX are constipation, stomach pain and nausea.
+Some patients have developed serious bowel side effects while taking LOTRONEX.
 These are not all the possible side effects of LOTRONEX.
 Your doctor or pharmacist can give you a more complete list.
 Call your doctor for medical advice about side effects.